MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/notifications-developing.md

 The **SEND** function call should be the last statement in the notification code, after any **ADDACTION** or **SETDATA** function calls for the notification instance.

 ## Defining the notification scope
-The scope is the realm in which a notification is broadcast in the client.
+The scope determines where the notification is broadcast in the client.
 There are two different scopes: *LocalScope* and *GlobalScope*.

 *   A *LocalScope* notification appears in context of the user's current task, that is, on the page the user is currently working on. *LocalScope* is the default.

-* A *GlobalScope* notification is not directly related to the current task. **Note:** *GlobalScope* is currently not supported, so do not use it.
+* A *GlobalScope* notification is not directly related to the current task, and will appear regardless of which the page the user is viewing.
+  > [!NOTE]
+  > *GlobalScope* is currently not supported.
 This will be implemented in a future release.

 The following code creates a notification in the LocalScope:
 ```